Head Start Assistant Teacher – Substitute

 WCMCA Head Start is looking to hire Substitute Assistant Teachers to assist the lead teacher to provide a high-quality, safe learning environment for 3 to 5-year old children in the Head Start Classroom on a as needed basis.

-Support the lead teacher in lesson planning, daily classroom responsibilities, and assist with strengthening family engagement.
+Support the Family Education Specialist in lesson planning, daily classroom responsibilities, and assist with strengthening family engagement.

 - Meet minimum standards per Head Start Performance Standards and Minnesota Rule 3 Licensing